This post is also available in: Français Español العربية فارسی Русский Türkçe

 Holocaust deniers claim:

-The eyewitness testimony about the use of gas vans in the death camp of Chelmno and by the Einsatzgruppen units in the East is a “wild conglomeration of conflicting claims” that is of “no evidentiary value.”
+The eyewitness testimony about the use of gas vans, whether at Chelmno or by Einsatzgruppen units, is nothing but a “wild conglomeration of conflicting claims” and is of “no evidentiary value.”
 Therefore, the gas vans never existed.

 The facts are:

-There was a large body of eyewitnesses to the design, construction and use of the gas vans include the drivers of the gas vans, the heads of the Einsatzgruppen units that employed the gas vans, survivors of their use in the East and at the Chelmno death camp, and bystanders.
-While, as is always the case with eyewitnesses, there are slight variations in their testimony all agree in the major points.
-Further, their testimony is corroborated by primary German documents.
+There were many eyewitnesses to the design, construction, and use of the gas vans.
+These eyewitnesses included the drivers of the gas vans, the heads of the Einsatzgruppen units that employed the gas vans, and, finally, bystanders and survivors in the East and at the Chelmno death camp.
+While there are slight variations in their testimony, which is often the case with eyewitnesses, each of the testimonies agrees on major points.
+Further, primary documents corroborate the testimonies.

-Who were the people who described the gas vans and their use?
+Who described the gas vans and their use?

-The facts about the eyewitness testimony regarding the existence of gas vans.
+Eyewitness testimony on the existence of gas vans:

-Where and when did we first learn about the gas vans?
+When and where did we first learn about the gas vans?

-Shlomo Winer (also known as Jacob Grojanowski) was a member of the Sonderkommando in the Chelmno death camp.
-He escaped in early 1942 and made his way to the Warsaw ghetto where he gave Hersh Wasser, of the Oneg Shabbat project, a detailed account of what he had seen.
-In his report Grojanowski said, “We didn’t have to wait long before the next lorry arrived with fresh victims.
+Evidence about the use of gas vans first surfaced in 1942.
+Shlomo Winer (also known as Jacob Grojanowski) was a member of the Sonderkommando at the Chelmno death camp.
+He escaped in early 1942 and made his way to the Warsaw ghetto, where he gave Hersh Wasser of Oneg Shabbat a detailed account of what he had seen.
+In his report, Grojanowski said, “We didn’t have to wait long before the next lorry arrived with fresh victims.
 It was specially constructed.
 It looked like a normal large lorry, in grey paint, with two hermetically closed rear doors.
 The inner walls were of steel metal.
 There weren’t any seats.
 The floor was covered by a wooden grating, as in public baths, with straw mats on top.
 Between the driver’s cab and the rear part were two peepholes.
 With a torch one could observe through these peepholes if the victims were already dead.
 Under the wooden grating were two tubes about 15 cms [centimeters, or about 6 inches] thick which came out of the cab.
 The tubes had small openings from which gas poured out . . .
 There were two such vans.”
 Grojanowski fled the Warsaw Ghetto for the Zamosc ghetto.
-He was apparently deported a second time from Zamosc to Belzec where he was murdered.
+He was apparently deported a second time from Zamosc to Belzec, where he was murdered.

-The evidence for the existence and use of gas vans in the East in Soviet trials.
+Evidence for the existence of gas vans in the East: